asteroid-lang/asteroid/Asteroid User Guide.md

     list: [1,3,5,7,9]
     reversed list: [9,7,5,3,1]
 ```
-List comprehensions in conjunction with the `map` function for lists allows you to
+Asteroid's simple list comprehensions in conjunction with the `map` function for lists allows you to
 construct virtually  any kind of list.
 For example, the following program constructs
-a list of of alternating 1 and -1,
+a list of alternating 1 and -1,
 ```
 load system "io".
 load system "math".